Yuwei-Econ/yuwei-econ.github.io/Homework2.md

 ```
 ![NYLS97test](DoNotOpen/2011test.png) ![NYLS97plot](DoNotOpen/2011ln.png)

 We can see from the coefficient test that age has significant impacts on the hourly wage.
 P-Value here tells us: if you assume that age has no impact on wage, the likelihood of obtaining this dataset is almost 0.
-Some people would feel that this is good because it indicates that including the variable Age would reduce improve the misspecification problem.
+Some people would feel that this is good because it indicates that including the variable Age would improve the misspecification problem.
 However, can we stop here?
 This P-Value tells you neither how good this model structure is nor how to improve it.

 ### 2. Partial ISLR Dataset
 Let’s try the same model with a different dataset.
 ISLR is the data stored in the R library, which contains sample subjects aged between 18 and 80.
 To make this regression comparable to the previous one, I first run a regression for sample subjects aged between 27 and 31 only.